 The provision of housing for the elderly and people on low incomes is important for the community generally in that a good standard of housing is available with reduced demands on social services and the positive impacts on the whole housing sector and urban renewal.

 The Direct Benefits accrue to those who use the housing.

-Generally the direct revenues meet or exceed the benefits and so modifications are necessary to balance the funding.
+Generally the direct revenues meet or exceed the benefits and so modifications are necessary to balance the funding by crediting it to general rates by capital